Darkness4/Darkness4/README.md

 I'm a DevOps software engineer.
 I follow DevOps practices and develop all kinds of software!
 I also do mobile development with Android Kotlin, and sometimes a bit of game development.

 My technical blog: [blog.mnguyen.fr](https://blog.mnguyen.fr) (Look at how fast it is!
-It's running a rasberry Pi ith only few MB or RAM!).
+It's running on a Raspberry Pi with only a few MB or RAM!).

 ## 🔧 My daily tools